blakeleiker/python_class/README.md

 pip3 install -r requirements.txt
 ```

-Note that in the above command, we're installing every package contained in the file `py_env/requirements.txt`.
+Note that in the above command, we're installing every package contained in the file `requirements.txt`.
 You can open this file up to inspect which packages we've chosen to install.
 This is a common way for python projects to organize their package dependencies.

 Now, you're ready to start the [first assignment](modules/Assignment1)!